-When it comes to exercise, the hardest part is taking the first step!
-Especially for people dealing with chronic muscle and joint pain.
-But, that pain can be reduced by improving your body’s stamina and strength.
+When it comes to exercise, the hardest part is taking the first step, especially for people dealing with chronic muscle and joint pain.
+But that pain can be reduced by improving your body’s stamina and strength.
 Here are some of the best low-impact exercises to ease into a better you:

 Are you looking to do some cardio?
 Are your knees, ankles, or feet preventing you from running or jogging?
 Try walking twice as far as you would’ve run or jogged.
-This will reduce the strain on your joints, while still getting your heart rate going!
+This will help reduce the strain on your joints while still getting your heart rate going!

-Are you struggling with body weight based exercises?
+Are you struggling with body weight-based exercises?
 Take some weight off by using buoyancy to lower the effects of gravity.
 Swimming is a great cardiovascular workout for people of all levels of athleticism.

 Secure a band to a fixed object near the floor.
-Get into a plank position facing the band, with the handle in front of you.
+Get into a plank position, facing the band with the handle in front of you.
 Grab and then pull the band into your chest while maintaining your plank.
 Release the band, then repeat with the other arm for ten reps per side.

 Grab a band with both hands at shoulder-width.
 Keep your arms straight and raise the band to chest-high.
 Pull the band apart until it’s flat across your chest.
 Squeeze your shoulder blades through the entire movement.
 Return to the starting position, and complete ten reps.

 Secure a band to a door anchor or around a post.
 Lying on your stomach and facing away from the anchor, loop the band around one ankle.
 Bring your foot toward your glute, then lower it back to the floor.
 Perform ten reps, then switch sides and repeat.

-Give it your all and enjoy the results!
-As always, consult with your healthcare professional before starting a new exercise routine.
+**As always, consult with your healthcare professional before starting a new exercise routine.